causztic/nextjs-blog/posts/gboard-autocompletion-bug.md

 I discovered that `handleChange` was called twice - once on the input of the fourth character, and another when 💯 is attempted to be added.
 The [SyntheticEvent](https://reactjs.org/docs/events.html) looked the same for both inputs, which stumped me.
 There *has* to be something in the [W3C standards](https://www.w3.org/standards/) that differentiates a manual input and an autocompleted input, right?

-(TODO: add SyntheticEvent screenshot)
+> ADD SyntheticEvent screenshot

 I dug deeper into the `SyntheticEvent` and examined the `NativeEvent` itself.
-There were two `NativeEvent`s of different `inputType` that fired simultaenously:
+There were two `NativeEvents` of different `inputTypes` that fired simultaenously:

 - insertCompositionText with data of `1000`
 - insertText with data of `1000`